 Useful links and resources

-Much of the information available about coping with the heat is aimed at people with MS, but if you have any type of neurological condition you may still find it useful.
+Much of the information available about coping with the heat is aimed at people with multiple sclerosis (MS), but if you have any type of neurological condition you may still find it useful.

 - Hot and cold - the effects of temperature on MS. A fact sheet from the MS Society.